mike-hewitson/seven-languages/README.md

 The new kids.scala & sizer.scala uses akka actors instead of the deprecated scala methods.

-On sizer.scala and sizer_deprecated.scala some of the URL's (specifically amazon.com) might return HTTP 503 errors.
+On sizer.scala and sizer_deprecated.scala some of the URL's (usually amazon.com) might return HTTP 503 errors.
 I think this is a self defence mechanism on the website's side to prevent DDOS attacks.